SumayaKahie/Python_for_Testers/README.md

  - Assignment operators: Used to assign value to variable
  - Membership operators: Used to test the membership in the sequence (string, tuples, list)

  - Arithmetic: Addition +, Subtraction -, Multiplication *, Division /, Floor Division //, Modulus %,
+ - Comparison: Equal ==, Not Equal !=, Greater >, Less <, Great or eq >=, Less or eq <=